Code-Institute-Submissions/hawthorn_wine_co/README.md

 -   My Mentor Anto Rodriguez for his invaluable help throughout the project.

 -   Tutor support at Code Institute for their support.

+### Disclaimer
+-   At this point the content of this website, including the images used, are for educational purposes only.